Article

 • Hydration: Drink plenty of water to maintain joint health.

-For more detailed practices, check out our article on self-care measures for knee pain.
+For more detailed practices, check out our article on natural ways to heal knee pain.

 Self-Care Measure Benefits